Meeting and surpassing all audience expectations every day.

 Anyway, if you look at the map, every country here is color-coded according to its contribution.

-And while they maintain here in the text of the story that US, China, Russia, Brazil, blah, blah, blah, if you look at the color coding of the map, what you'll see here is that the capitalist countries of the world are the great offenders.
+And while they maintain here in the text of the story that U.S., China, Russia, Brazil, blah, blah, blah, if you look at the color coding of the map, what you'll see here is that the capitalist countries of the world are the great offenders.

 And the communist socialist countries of the world are doing the least damage.

-The United States is orange, UK and Germany are red, India is orange, Japan is orange, and orange and red represent the greatest offenders.
+The United States is orange, UK and Germany are red.

-That's the point is.
+Here, let me that's the point is.

 China's the leading contributor to greenhouse.